Skip To Content

 “Camp Ramah is where Dave built friendships that lasted decades.
 It’s where he developed a sense of independence that shaped the rest of his life.
 It’s where his Jewish identity took root and grew into something he held onto always,” wrote Sandberg in a post on Facebook.
 “And all of this was made possible by the scholarship he received each year from his synagogue that allowed him to attend.”

-Goldberg, who was the former CEO of Survey Monkey, died in 2015 after sustaining a head trauma when he fell off a treadmill while on vacation in Mexico with his family.
+Goldberg, who was the CEO of Survey Monkey, died in 2015 after experiencing a cardiac arrhythmia while vacationing with his family in Mexico.

-Goldberg’s brother, Rob, announced the scholarship fund alongside Sanberg and her current husband, Tom Bernthal.
+Goldberg’s brother, Rob, announced the scholarship fund alongside Sandberg and her current husband, Tom Bernthal.

 Reflecting on her late husband’s experience at Ramah, the Conservative movement’s Jewish summer camp network, Sandberg said that he had developed an understanding of “Jewish Theology” there and had “passed that spirit of positive questioning on to our children when they were young.”